ConnorPineault/Smart-Food-Detection-and-Calorie-Estimation---Nutritional-Analysis/README.md

 This project showcases the practical use of object deception models in solving everyday challenges related to health and nutrition.
 This research could pave the way for more sophisticated health monitoring tools, and AI driven solutions in the food industry, hopefully leading to better health outcomes.

-How to contribute
+HOW TO CONTRIBUTE

-  Clone repo
+- CLONE REPO

     git clone git@github.com:ConnorPineault/Smart-Food-Detection-and-Calorie-Estimation---Nutritional-Analysis.git
     cd QMIND2024
     npm install

-  Create your own branch
+- CREATE YOUR BRANCH

     git checkout -b <your branches name>

-  After you have made your changes
+- AFTER YOU MADE YOUR CHANGES

   git add .
   git commit -m <a good commit message describing what you did. you can follow this guide https://www.conventionalcommits.org/en/v1.0.0/>

   git push